Qualifying care relief

 Capital allowances are allowances that you get on plant and machinery you acquire for your business.
 For more information on capital allowances, see Helpsheet 252 Capital allowances and balancing charges.

-As mentioned above if you are entitled to the exemption or using the simplified method to work out your profits you will not be able to claim capital allowances.
+As mentioned above, if you are entitled to the exemption or are using the simplified method to work out your profits you will not be able to claim capital allowances.

-Where qualifying carers choose to treat their profits in the normal way on the accruals basis, they may claim capital allowances.
+Where qualifying carers choose to work out their profits in the standard way, they may claim capital allowances.